Guseynov1/WEB_lab/README.md

-# WEB_lab.
-Laboratory work on the development of WEB applications
+# Laboratory work on the development of WEB applications